ALOA2022/3900Activity2/README.md

 # 3900Activity2
-Sample Activity 2 Web Page
+This is my web project for Activity 2